rayes0/blog/content/blog/hyouka.md

 However, Houtarou isn't just a teen that would jovially comply with anything he is told to do.
 It turns out Houtarou adheres to a stringent doctrine: "If I don't have to do it, I won't.
 If I have to do it, make it quick".
 And he isn't exactly happy about his life getting derailed through a letter from India.

 But being the good little brother he is, he eventually complies (with a little bit of fear to motivate him[^Taiho-jutsu]) and thus meets the venerable Chitanda Eru, a member seeking to join for "personal reasons".
 Fukabe and Mayaka, two of Houtarou's friends, also eventually join the club.
 Together, as the four of them go about their club activities (which involve a lot of Chitanda pulling them into solving mysteries[^Chitanda]), Houtarou's previous conservational lifestyle is repeatedly challenged.
-As the story progresses through each new arc, each time he solves a mystery, each time he does something contradicting his motto, and his evolving relationship with Chitanda, Houtarou experiences first-hand how it is like to live a "rose-coloured life".
+As the story progresses through each new arc, each time he solves a mystery, each time he does something contradicting his motto, and his evolving relationship with Chitanda, Houtarou starts considering and even longing for a "rose-coloured life".
+This has positives and negatives, and Houtarou receives [conflicting messages](https://en.wikipedia.org/wiki/Double_bind), but can't deny that he is changing.
+For the better or the worse.

 [^Chitanda]: Chitanda is a girl with unbounded curiosity.
 When she becomes intrigued, she is determined to solve whatever mystery she is facing, dragging the other members of the club, especially Houtarou, into the situation.